OSGConnect/connectbook/start/software/containers.md

 nodes get the old version and some nodes the new version.
 Prevent this by creating a new file named with v2.

-For more information on how to create Singularity images, please see the (coming soon).
+More information on how to create Singularity images, will be coming soon.

 ## Custom Docker Images